robinrosenberger/freeradius4samba4/README.md

 # freeradius4samba4
 This is a Freeradius Docker-container authorizing against an AD-Domain.
 Developed for linuxmuster7, but should work in any samba4 environment.
+Also includes a script to install the neccesary freeradius configs to any other deb/apt-based machine with acces to the domain.
+## Usage - Script
+Simply clone the repo and run the script on an apt-based DC or samba member server `./install-freeradius4samba4.sh`.
+This installs freeradius and patches the configs to authorize against the locally configured domain.
-## Usage
+## Usage - Docker
 Start the container using the `-it` and `--init` flags.
 The former to enable entering the join password, the latter to clean up pid files that would prevent starting winbindd after a reboot.
 It is also advisable (though not strictly neccesary) to provide a static hostname using `-h` or `--hostname`.
 Example:
 ```
 docker run \